 The Baby Jogger City Tour is just 14.21 pounds and folds and fits in the overhead compartment as well as small-car trunks.
 Bonus: It comes with a travel bag with straps so it can become a back pack.
 These add-on accessories are available for the City Tour (sold separately) to make your stroll even more comfortable:

-Weather Shield—to keep the rain out.
+Weather Shield—to keep the rain, snow and wind out.

 You might also like: